Hannaford (supermarket): Locations

-Hannaford Supermarkets are found in Maine (which has the largest number of its stores), New Hampshire, Vermont, Massachusetts, and New York (primarily eastern Upstate in the Capital District, the Mohawk Valley region and the North Country).
+Hannaford Supermarkets are found in Maine (which has the largest number of its stores), New Hampshire, Vermont, Massachusetts, and New York (primarily eastern Upstate in the Capital District, the Mohawk Valley, the Hudson Valley and the North Country).

 Until 2011, the company regularly marketed numerous products under its own private labels—including products by Richelieu Foods.
-The company used the Delhaize-standard Home 360 brand from approx. 2011–2014 but has now returned to using simply the "Hannaford" brand name as well as the name Taste of Inspirations.
+The company used the Delhaize-standard Home 360 brand from 2011 to 2014 but has now returned to using simply the "Hannaford" brand name as well as the name Taste of Inspirations.